lambdaclass/concrete/research/language/capability-sandboxing.md

 only when they name a *distinct authority* a real workload needs, and to keep each one sharp.

-- **`Device` — near-term addition.** `with(Device)` (with `with(Mmio)` as a
+- **`Device` — planned, deferred to the freestanding path (NOT added yet).**
-  possible companion) for memory-mapped I/O / volatile hardware access.
-Already anticipated for the freestanding/embedded path (ROADMAP Phase 15); promote it to the near-term vocabulary so hardware access is an explicit, audit-visible authority rather than hiding under `Unsafe`.
+  `with(Device)` (with `with(Mmio)` as a possible companion) for memory-mapped I/O / volatile hardware access.
+When added it will be a registered capability **not** in `Std` — opt-in and audit-visible like `Unsafe`, so hardware access is named distinctly rather than hiding under generic `Unsafe`.
+Deferred until there is a real consumer: it lands with the freestanding/embedded work (ROADMAP Phase 15), not speculatively — adding a capability with no consumer is exactly the premature vocabulary growth this note warns against.
 - **`Thread` — future concurrency vocabulary.** Reserve `with(Thread)` for the structured-concurrency direction (alongside the existing `Async`/`Concurrent` lattice nodes).
 Not added now — it lands with the concurrency model, not